 - Healthy and plant-based.
 Growing Naturals pea and rice proteins provide relief from the cholesterol and saturated fat often found in animal proteins.
 Additionally, because they are entirely plant-based, they make it possible to follow a ketogenic diet as a vegetarian.

 - Convenient and natural.
 Preparing and cooking protein requires a great deal of preparation.
 Growing Naturals plant proteins are convenient and can easily be added to smoothies and other recipes.

 Studies have shown that a keto diet can provide excellent health benefits while also helping you lose fat and maintain a healthy weight.
 However, the type of protein and fat you eat can help or hinder your diet.
-Incorporating plant-based proteins into your keto diet can help you achieve the health and fat-loss benefits provided by a ketogenic diet.
+Incorporating low carb/sugar plant-based protein powders into your keto diet can help you achieve the health and fat-loss benefits provided by a ketogenic diet.